 Solar Energy

-Investigation of the solar energy potential and energy efficiency of buildings based on detailed 3D building data, digital elevation models, climate normals and forecasts.
+Investigation of the solar energy potential and energy efficiency of buildings based on detailed 3D building data, digital elevation models, climate normals, and forecasts.

-Optimising the heating and cooling system of a building
+Optimizing the heating and cooling system of a building

 - 3D building model with LoD 2 detail